NeHorgi/new_york_times_api/README.md

        python -m venv venv
        venv/bin/activate
     Or do it manually, how it is suits to you.
-4) Create ".env" file in the root of directory and fill it with following data:
+3) Create ".env" file in the root of directory and fill it with following data:

        API_KEY - New York Times API key

    You can find all of these parameters on the page for developers, who use New York Times API.

-7) In cmd in you work directory run command
+4) In cmd in you work directory run command

        python .\main.py

     or start manually from the module.

+Base parametrs of the scrips are: page - 10, query - "Silicon Valley", but you can find any artciles you want and how many you want, just chabge this parametrs.
+Params:
+       page - How many pages you will found query - Any key words you would like to use